openvstorage/framework/docs/snapshots.md

 - Enforce the retention policy

 The default retention policy is:
-- an hourly snapshot is kept for yesterday
-- a single snapshot is kept for the 6 days after that
+- a single snapshot is kept for the first 7 days after that
     - Prioritizes consistent snapshots over older ones for the first day in the policy (which is 2 days back, starting from now)
 - A single snapshot is kept for the 2nd, 3rd and 4th week to have a single snapshot of the week for the first month